tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-2.md

 2024/11/09 12:00:58 Awaiting client registrations
 ```

 This is a good place to stop for now.
-In [the next post](/2024/11/09/godot-golang-mmo-part-3), we'll integrate the Godot client with our server, allowing it to establish connections and send packets, bringing us one step closer to a functional multiplayer game.
+In <strong><a href="/2024/11/09/godot-golang-mmo-part-3" class="sparkle-less">the next post</a></strong>, we'll integrate the Godot client with our server, allowing it to establish connections and send packets, bringing us one step closer to a functional multiplayer game.
 Stay tuned!

 ---